-Our blood consists of 3 major components – red blood cells, white blood cells and plasma.
+Our blood consists of 3 major components – red blood cells, white blood cells, and plasma.
 Whole blood contains all 3 of these components mixed together and in varying concentrations.
 The plasma contains acellular structures called platelets, together with molecules that function as clotting factors and growth factors.

-If we place whole, unclotted blood in a centrifuge (machine used to separate blood) and “spin it down”, we are able to distinguish 3 different layers.
+If we place whole, unclotted blood in a centrifuge (a machine used to separate blood) and “spin it down”, we are able to distinguish 3 different layers.
 The red blood cells are the heaviest and sink to the bottom, while the white cells and plasma sit above this.
 The “clear” plasma, including the platelets, is then found between these two distinct layers.

 Various techniques have been developed to concentrate the plasma and increase the relative concentration of platelets compared to that of our original whole blood.
 The absolute number of platelets in the plasma is dependent on the platelet concentration and the volume of whole blood that is taken from the patient.

 What Do Platelets Do?

 Platelets circulate freely within our vascular system.
 When there is an injury, the platelets become activated and stick to one another.
 This forms a mesh-like structure that traps other cellular material to it and forms a clot.
 This clot then helps to stop the leakage of contents out of the vascular system, i.e. stops the bleeding.